C-memory-object-model-study-group/c-mom-sg/notes/cmom-0011-2021-09-01-clarifying-uninitialised-reads-v10.md

 on compiler options, on the type, and on whether the address is ever taken.

 Does that suffice to describe existing practice?

+I.e., can the existing major compiler teams describe the behaviour their current implementations provide (or aim to provide) in terms of these?